cawka/cs118-spring2017/project-3.md

     ...
     ```

 - Transferring file from client to server(s) using the code from your project 1 or 2.
+Notice that outputs need to be redirected into files; otherwise, the client or server(s) may stop responding.

     ```bash
-    mininet> server1 /path/to/your/server 5000 /folder/to/save &
+    mininet> server1 /path/to/your/server 5000 /folder/to/save > serverOutput &
     ...
-    mininet> client /path/to/your/client 127.0.0.1 5000 /file/to/transfer
+    mininet> client /path/to/your/client 127.0.0.1 5000 /file/to/transfer > clientOutput
     ...
     ```